Developer: Danger Close, DICE

 All the great World War II shooters are going away from that genre since it’s been beaten to death.
 Medal of Honor went the way for Call of Duty and adapted to modern warfare which works for this series.
-The single player campaign is nothing really too special, but it does showcase the realism of war and really makes you feel like a helpless nobody warrior in the middle of a Taliban shootout.
+The single-player campaign is nothing really too special, but it does showcase the realism of war and really makes you feel like a helpless nobody warrior in the middle of a Taliban shootout.
 It does this better than Modern Warfare, but not the multiplayer.

-The single-player campaign has you playing as four different parties from a regular soldier, a Navy SEAL, a pilot, and a Tier 1 operative.
+The single-player campaign has you playing as four different parties a regular soldier, a Navy SEAL, a pilot, and a Tier 1 operative.
 Like most war games you never get attached to the characters, but you do care for them enough towards the end.
 The game’s pacing is pretty good with you moving from night to day levels, and there is even an ATV level (why choose the loudest vehicle to do a night raid?), and the flying levels are pretty fun but extremely linear and limited in control.
 You can actually move the helicopter, but instead, just aim and shoot.
-There are some great moments like the Tier 1 sniping sections, and cinematic parts, but these are far and few between.
+There are some great moments like the Tier 1 sniping sections, and cinematic arts, but these are far and few between.
 Most of the game consists of moving cover to cover and shooting everything in sight.
 Sound familiar?
 Sure!
 Is it still fun?
 Why not!
 You seem to always be equipped with the right weapons and ammo is unlimited since you can just ask your fellow teammates.
 I never had to pick up a weapon off the ground, but it’s there for variety.

 You’ll mainly come back for multiplayer which is your standard military shooter affair.
 There are only three classes, a few maps, and that’s pretty much it.
 It’s fun since DICE (Battlefield: Bad Company) makes it, but it’s no Modern Warfare.
 You have your usual three classes of ranger, sniper, and specialist, so everyone is pretty much the same person.
 It basically shoots whatever moves and racks up a score.
-There is an objective based type of game mode, but it’s essentially the same.
+There is an objective-based type of game mode, but it’s essentially the same.

 The game also does one of the weirdest things, and that uses two different game engines.
-The single player uses an outdated version of the Unreal engine, and it’s obvious that it looks outdated due to low-resolution textures, and some low models.
+The single-player uses an outdated version of the Unreal Engine, and it’s obvious that it looks outdated due to low-resolution textures, and some low models.
 It uses the Airborne engine which was a poor move on Danger Close’s part.
 The multiplayer uses the Frostbite engine that’s used in Bad Company 2 and it looks great!
 Why the weird design choices?
-I don’t know, but I hope MoH2 changes their engine.
+I don’t know, but I hope MoH2 changes its engine.
 Is the game worth a purchase?
 Not really, but maybe a weekend rental.
 After about five or six hours of multiplayer you’ll be bored, and probably just switch back to a better shooter.
 If you get bored you can go into the Tier 1 mode which disables everything and times you.
 Yes, health restores slowly, no ammo refills, no reticle, nothing.
 So enjoy the super hard mode.